rahulkavale/rahulkavale.github.io/_posts/2014-12-01-extending-rdd-for-fun-and-profit.markdown

 Same is the case for FlatMappedRDD, FilteredRDD.
-For FlatMappedRDD, we will flatMap on the iterator the given transformation, and for the FilteredRDD we will apply filter on the iterator for computing the partition.
+For FlatMappedRDD, flatMap is applied the given transformation on the iterator, and for the FilteredRDD filter is applied on the iterator.

-One more need for extending RDD is to support some different underlying storage format.
+Existing HadoopRDD is a very good example for extending RDD to support some underlying storage format.
-A very good example is existing HadoopRDD.
-The HadoopRDD make use of the InputFormat class to read the records using RecordReader.
+The HadoopRDD makes use of the InputFormat class to read the records using RecordReader.
 The [compute method](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/rdd/HadoopRDD.scala#L209)
-just gives an iterator, where next element is asked from the underlying recordReader.
+just returns an iterator, where next element is fetched from the underlying recordReader.

 One more similar example is parallelizing a collection.
 The ```parallelize``` method on the SparkContext object creates a RDD with the collection split into slices/partitions and they collectively represent the RDD allowing us applying parallel operations on it.